f5devcentral/f5-agility-labs-adc/docs/class7/modules/module02.rst

     a.
 Browse to your **www_vs** virtual server.
 Which members are taking traffic?

     b.
-Just for fun reverse the monitor.
-Go to Properties of the pool and change the Reverse setting to Yes.
+Just for fun, let's reverse the monitor.
+Go to Properties of the pool and change the **Reverse** setting to **Yes**.
 Update the pool and browse to your virtual server again.

        Now when **200 OK** is returned it indicates the server is not responding successfully.
 You can see where this would be useful if you were looking for a 404 (bad page) response.

-       Once completed, please go back and undo your changes to the monitor.
+       Once completed, please go back and **undo** your changes to the monitor.